-Even so, the modern mirrorless systems nowadays have a decent battery lifetime, that gets you through the day, it can be yours that you get into situations where you must be economical with the remaining energy.
+Even so, the modern mirrorless systems nowadays have a decent battery life, that gets you through the day, it can be yours that you get into situations where you must be economical with the remaining energy.
 I would like to give you a few tips and hand that will enable you to continue working as long as possible.

 Even though the back display of your camera is much bigger than the display in your electronic viewfinder, it needs much less energy.
 This sounds weird but is logical.
 The viewfinder has much more pixel and as switching pixels needs energy the viewfinder needs more energy.
 Besides, the refresh rate of the viewfinder is much higher than the one at the back display.
 This needs also more energy.